Golden Tulip hotels

 Stay rates from

-Directly across the road from Central Station, Tulip Inn Leiden Centre is within walking distance of the historical
+Directly across the road from Central Station, Tulip Inn Leiden Centre is within walking distance

 GOLDEN TULIP LEIDEN CENTRE